schollz/oooooo/README.md

 **A loop:**

+- the "A" loop is found by turning E1 all the way to the right.
 - "A" loop can control all loops. the tape mode works as before, but affects all loops.
 - the quick menu differs from loops but is also activated by K2 or K3, and modulated with E3